terrykwon/captivate/README.md

 # Captivate!
-Contextual language guidance for Parent–Child Interaction
+Contextual Language Guidance for Parent–Child Interaction
 This repo contains the server-side source code for **Captivate!**, a system that analyzes real-time video and audio streams to provide language guidance for parents in play situations.